 Your loan serviceability is calculated depending on your ability to repay the end debt.

-Your lender may allow you choose either to capitalise your repayments by adding them to the total amount of the loan, or to continue and pay them.
+Your lender may allow you to choose either to capitalize your repayments by adding them to the total amount of the loan or to continue and pay them.
 If you continue to make repayments, then it will stop the total amount of the loan from billowing and limit the amount of additional interest from being charged.

 When taking a bridging loan, you will have about six months to sell the existing property or even a period 12 months, if the new property is still under construction.
 If you are unable to sell off your property within the above mentioned time periods, then the loan will be reviewed and new arrangements might need to be put in place.